edobashira/speech-language-processing/README.rst

 - `GroundHog <https://github.com/lisa-groundhog/GroundHog>`_ Neural network based machine translation toolkit.

+- `KALDI LSTM <https://github.com/dophist/kaldi-lstm>`_ C++ implementation of LSTM (Long Short Term Memory), in Kaldi's nnet1 framework.
+Used for automatic speech recognition, possibly language modeling etc.

-- `OxLM: Oxford Neural Language Modelling Toolkit <https://github.com/pauldb89/OxLM>`_ Neural network toolkit for machine translationn described in the paper `here <https://ufal.mff.cuni.cz/pbml/102/art-baltescu-blunsom-hoang.pdf>`_
+- `OxLM: Oxford Neural Language Modelling Toolkit <https://github.com/pauldb89/OxLM>`_ Neural network toolkit for machine translation described in the paper `here <https://ufal.mff.cuni.cz/pbml/102/art-baltescu-blunsom-hoang.pdf>`_

-- `Neural Probabilitic Language Model Toolkit <http://nlg.isi.edu/software/nplm/>`_ "NPLM is a toolkit for training and using feedforward neural language models (Bengio, 2003).
+- `Neural Probabilistic Language Model Toolkit <http://nlg.isi.edu/software/nplm/>`_ "NPLM is a toolkit for training and using feedforward neural language models (Bengio, 2003).
 It is fast even for large vocabularies (100k or more): a model can be trained on a billion words of data in about a week, and can be queried in about 40 μs, which is usable inside a decoder for machine translation."

 - `RNNLM2WFST <https://github.com/glecorve/rnnlm2wfst>`_ Tool to convert RNNLMs to WFSTs